REMEXLabs/OpenAPE/documentation/auth/auth-documentation.md

 #### Access Token REST Endpoint

 Spark REST interface that implements the endpoint for `POST /token` requests in order for clients to get access tokens.

+## Configuration

+The security layer can be configured via the `auth.properties` file in the `server/config` folder.
+It contains the following
+properties:

+* `JwtSignature`: The cryptographic key used to sign the JSON Web Tokens.
+It should have a length of at least 2048 at be generated and encrypted using HS256 (HMAC + SH256).
+Tip: You can use https://mkjwk.org/ to create secure keys.
+* `TokenExpirationTimeInMinutes`: The number of minutes after a issued token should expire and can no longer be used.
+*Default: 1440 minutes (24 hours)*